bigbridge-nl/product-import/README.md

 * A programming library to import products
 * An CLI command for product import via XML file
-* An Web API service for product import via Post Request with XML
+* A web API service for product import via Post Request with XML
 * A tool to update url_rewrites

 ## Note